timohencken/GrowattPublicApiPy/README.md

   * login
   * click your username in the upper right corner
   * go to "Account Management" -> "API Token"
-  * copy your token or request an new one
+  * copy your token or request a new one

 Pass the token when creating the API object
 ```python